ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 Due to the coinbase maturity rules, the Sprout root is the empty root for the first 100 blocks.
 (These rules are already implemented in contextual validation and the anchor calculations.)
-Therefore, `zcashd`'s genesis bug is irrelevant for the mainnet and testnet chains.

 Hypothetically, if Sapling were activated from genesis, the specification requires a Sapling anchor, but `zcashd` would ignore that anchor.